 The acronym ERP stands for Enterprise Resource Planning and refers to creating a more efficient, leaner, better-automated and integrated business through sophisticated technology solutions.

-ERP software then, is a business management technology solution that businesses and manufacturers use to collect, store, manage, and communicate data across all functions of the enterprise.
+The ERP system meaning is a business management technology solution that businesses and manufacturers use to collect, store, manage, and communicate data across all functions of the enterprise.
 Users interact with the software via visually-collaborate dashboards.
 Typically ERP dashboards contain color-coded bar charts and graphs, along with other visual descriptions of data that give users a fast look at key metrics.
 It is crucial that ERP users have access to dashboard metrics because they track and measure data that leads to business process improvement.

 If you want to learn more about ERP, the guide below is a great place to start, or you can watch our video above.